 Dr. Dijkstra and colleagues studied 70 pregnant women in the Netherlands, none had levels above 40 ng/mL and 50% had levels below 10 ng/mL.
 Again, prenatal vitamins appeared to have little effect on 25(OH)D levels, as you might expect since prenatal vitamins only contain 400 IU of Vitamin D.

 Thus, more than 95% of pregnant women have 25(OH)D levels below 50 ng/mL, the level that may indicate chronic substrate starvation.
 That is, they are using up any Vitamin D they have very quickly and do not have enough to store for future use.
 Pretty scary.

-These chronic low Vitamin D levels during pregnancy can lead to increased risk of cesarean, preeclampsia, gestational diabetes and vaginal infection in the mother and a higher risk of autism, mental disorders, infection, low birth weight and heart/lung/brain problems among others.
+These chronic low vitamin D levels during pregnancy can lead to increased risk of necessary cesarean section birth, preeclampsia, gestational diabetes, and vaginal infection in the mother and a higher risk of autism, mental disorders, infection, low birth weight, and heart/lung/brain problems among others.